ospoplusplus/ospoplusplus.com/index.md

 <div class="container">
   <div class="row text-left justify-content-md-center content intro-para">
     <div class="col-lg-12">
       <p>OSPO++ is a network and a community of collaborative open source program offices in universities, governments, and civic institutions.
-We're building resources to help create OSPOs, actively engaging in discussions on how to best manage and
+We're building resources to help create OSPOs, actively engaging in discussions on how to best manage and grow open source programs, and how to garden sustainable communities that last.</p>

-        grow open source programs, and how to garden sustainable communities that last.</p>
+      <p>Register and attend our <a class="get-in-touch" href="https://ospoplusplus.com/working-group/">Working Group Discussions</a>.</p>

-      <p>Interested in joining us? <a class="get-in-touch" href="mailto:info@mosslabs.io">Get in touch.</a> Register and Attend our <a class="get-in-touch" href="https://ospoplusplus.com/working-group/">Working Group Discussions </a></p>
+      <p>More questions, or interested in joing us? <a class="get-in-touch" href="mailto:info@mosslabs.io">Get in touch.</a></p>
     </div>
   </div>
 </div>